na-na-hi/renget/archive/sfbf5.md

 \>an offensive Handler caricature taunts the smithy's storefront
 \>a particularly obscene pair of odogarons wait at the settlement's front entrance, ready to greet the expedition crew returning at dawn
 \>the night is worn by the time you both stagger past the steamworks, splashing down in the village hotsprings and displacing a small lake's worth of water over the mountainside
-\>the world is still tilting back and forth while a scaled arm keeps you anchored into reality [>you hope at least one of you manages to wake up before the rest of the town
+\>the world is still tilting back and forth while a scaled arm keeps you anchored into reality%% [>you hope at least one of you manages to wake up before the rest of the town
 \>a hunter and dragon found passed out together wouldn't be the most unusual thing to happen in the last month, but it wouldn't be forgotten any time soon
 \>you're not sure where your pants floated off to